pulp/plugin_template/README.md

 The first time this command is run, a new directory by the name of PLUGIN_NAME is created inside the parent directory of the `plugin_template' directory.
 The `template_config.yml` is written to the root of this new directory.
-Subsequent uses of the command simply update that file.
+It is filled with default values for various aspects of the plugin scaffolding.
+You can edit them according to your needs to control subsequent calls to `plugin-template`.

 The following settings are stored in `template_config.yml`.